-Ask the Crane Guy: 10 Ways to Prolong the Life of Your Crane
+Ask the Crane Tech: 10 Ways to Prolong the Life of Your Crane

 Have you ever wondered why you have so many problems with your crane?
 After over a decade servicing cranes, I’ve seen it all.
 Frequent crane issues can be caused by age, use (or perhaps abuse) of the crane, and even environmental factors.
 Establishing good practices with your overhead crane goes a long way; allowing you to increase your production by reducing downtime, service call volume, and repair bills.

 Perhaps the best thing you can do for your cranes is to have your operators successfully complete a certified Crane Operator Training course.
 Crane Operator Training provides your operators more knowledge about the crane and an increased awareness while running your equipment.
 A proper crane operator training course serves to educate and correct some of the poor practices of novice operators; reducing incidents that could damage the crane and actions that accelerate component wear.

 It may be easy to gloss over the importance of taking a few minutes to complete a pre-use check on the crane at the beginning of a shift or before the first use of the crane on each shift.
 Numerous issues can be caught on a pre-use inspection and dealt with immediately before they become problems.
 Completing a pre-use check may allow you to catch a malfunction in the crane before it breaks down with a load stuck in the air.
 An issue picked up on a pre-use inspection could be a quick, inexpensive repair now, before it becomes a lengthy and expensive repair after your valuable load falls to the floor.